UKPLab/f1000rd/README.md

 In the `data/simple/imp_links.csv` table, all implicit linking annotations are shown.
 Each row has the information for one pair of nodes.
 In the implicit linking data, these are always sentence pairs.
 The columns `imp_a` and `imp_b` show the annotation from the main annotators in the main annotation study.
 The columns `imp_a_re` and `imp_b_re` show the annotations from the main annotators in the re-annotation study.
 The columns `imp_c_e` and `imp_d_e` show the annotations from the expert annotators.
 For all annotations, `1` indicates that annotators marked a sentence pair as linked, and `0` as non-linked.

+## Data Splits

+The data was split by submission, ensuring that there is no overlap between train, dev and test set.
+Please find the split information in `data/simple/splits.csv`.

 ## Analytics run-through

 To reproduce the analysis from the paper: